Please support our work with a fiscal year-end gift. Thank you!

 Applicants for admission into Hebrew College’s degree programs are encouraged, but not required, to submit the financial aid application and FAFSA at the same time that you apply for admission.

-• February 3, 2025: Deadline for applicants to ordination programs for 2025-2026 to submit their financial aid application and FAFSA.
+• February 3, 2025: Deadline for prospective ordination students for 2025-2026 to submit their financial aid application and FAFSA.

-• March 3, 2025: Deadline for applicants to non-ordination programs for 2025-2026 to submit their financial aid application and FAFSA.
+• March 3, 2025: Deadline for prospective, new, and returning students to non-ordination programs for 2025-2026 to submit their financial aid application and FAFSA.
+Also the deadline for returning ordination students.

 To qualify for financial aid, the application must meet the following criteria: